BitCurator/bitcurator.github.io/legacy-blog-posts.md

 ### BitCurator Webinar Series: Working with External Media in BitCurator
 *(originally published January 27, 2014)*

-Join us for our next webinar by registering here.
+**Join us for our next webinar by [registering here](https://www.eventbrite.com/e/bitcurator-webinar-series-working-with-external-media-in-bitcurator-tickets-10332756553).**

-Date: Wednesday, February 19, 2014
+*Date: Wednesday, February 19, 2014*

-Time: 11:00 AM to 12:00 PM (EST)
+*Time: 11:00 AM to 12:00 PM (EST)*

 Before scanning for PII or analyzing a file tree, the digital archivist must first be able to read and transfer data from the original storage media to a long-term sustainable format.
 Accessing data on original media–especially for legacy media such as 5.25”, 3.5” and Zip disks–can often present a challenge and may require specialized hardware.
 This webinar covers the various methods and hardware tools required to capture forensic disk images from a wide variety of media types for use within the BitCurator environment.
 Topics covered will include:

-An overview of media reader devices for legacy media, including the Kryoflux and FC5025 floppy drive controllers
+* An overview of media reader devices for legacy media, including the Kryoflux and FC5025 floppy drive controllers

-Using media devices with BitCurator running as a virtual machine
+* Using media devices with BitCurator running as a virtual machine

-How and why to use a write-blocker in digital acquisition
+* How and why to use a write-blocker in digital acquisition

-An introduction to the Forensics Recovery of Evidence Device (FRED), a computer system designed for the acquisition and imaging of a broad array of external and internal media, now frequently used by digital archivists in collecting institutions
+* An introduction to the Forensics Recovery of Evidence Device (FRED), a computer system designed for the acquisition and imaging of a broad array of external and internal media, now frequently used by digital archivists in collecting institutions

 There are no prerequisites for this webinar; however, it is designed for users already familiar with the basic operations of the BitCurator environment.
 The webinar will be roughly one hour with 10 minutes for Q&A at the end.

 ### BitCurator 0.6.2 Now Available
 *(originally published January 24, 2014)*

-The latest release of the BitCurator environment (0.6.2) is now available at our Release site (https://github.com/BitCurator/bitcurator-distro/wiki/Releases).
+The latest release of the BitCurator environment (0.6.2) is now available at our Release site [(https://github.com/BitCurator/bitcurator-distro/wiki/Releases)](https://github.com/BitCurator/bitcurator-distro/wiki/Releases).
 As of 0.6.2, iBiblio serves as our primary distribution site.
 There should be a noticeable improvement in download speeds, particularly for international users.
 Direct links and MD5 checksums can be found on the Release page.

 This release includes the following updates:

-– Removes a bug where raw disk images could not be processed via the GUI – Updates reporting tool to accommodate recent changes in identify_filenames – bulk_extractor upgraded to 1.4.4.
+* Removes a bug where raw disk images could not be processed via the GUI
+* Updates reporting tool to accommodate recent changes in identify\_filenames
+* bulk\_extractor upgraded to 1.4.4.
 This addresses a number of issues, including a base64-encoded data handling bug.
-– Guymager upgraded to 0.7.3 — many improvements; see http://sourceforge.net/p/guymager/wiki/Guymager%200.7.x/
+* Guymager upgraded to 0.7.3 — many improvements; see [http://sourceforge.net/p/guymager/wiki/Guymager%200.7.x/](http://sourceforge.net/p/guymager/wiki/Guymager%200.7.x/)
-– Moves pre-release install scripts to a staging area
+* Moves pre-release install scripts to a staging area

 Our updated Quickstart guide can be found in the Documentation folder on the BitCurator environment desktop.